warthog618/go-gpiocdev/README.md

 ### Line Requests

-To read or alter the state of a [line](https://pkg.go.dev/github.com/warthog618/gpiod#Line) it must first be requested from the Chip, using [*Chip.RequestLine*](https://pkg.go.dev/github.com/warthog618/gpiod#Chip.RequestLine):
+To read or alter the value of a [line](https://pkg.go.dev/github.com/warthog618/gpiod#Line) it must first be requested from the Chip, using [*Chip.RequestLine*](https://pkg.go.dev/github.com/warthog618/gpiod#Chip.RequestLine):